openflighthpc/retype-documentation/Retype_Documentation/RE/flight_desktop/resizing_the_desktop.md

 ---
 order: 80
-label:
+label: Resizing the desktop to fit your screen
-icon:
+icon: dot-fill
 ---

-## Resizing the desktop to fit your screen

 ### Specifying a size with the flight desktop tool